FlowBoat/forms.flowboat.ca/README.md

 # forms.flowboat.ca

+See `docs.md` for instructions on how to use the dynamic forms feature.

 This is a forms site for Flowboat.
 It's built with Next.js, Radix, Tailwind, and the Google Cloud API.
 I use pnpm, but this setup should work with npm as well.

 ## Setup